The White House’s New AI Executive Order Explained

 Fairness and nondiscrimination.

 One of the biggest criticisms about AI is that the algorithms created by humans could be biased.
 When the training data set is biased, bias perpetuates existing bias.
-For this executive order, it’s critical that AI companies commit to removing as much bias when developing new technology.
+For this executive order, it’s critical that companies within the American AI initiative commit to removing as much bias when developing new technology.
 At Capacity, we believe that it is imperative that the AI works off a data set that fully represents the organization, rather than a small subset.

 Disclosure and transparency.